Gilda Renfrow Six

 Gilda applied to Peace College in Raleigh.
 Peace College, a liberal arts women's college, was founded in 1857 by the Raleigh First Presbyterian Church for women.

-Gilda began a Christmas tradition in 1950 of send linoleum block Christmas Cards to family and friends.
-These hand made cards were cherished keepsakes.
+Gilda began a Christmas tradition in 1950 of sending linoleum block Christmas cards to family and friends.
+These handmade cards were cherished keepsakes.

-Gilda's mosaic titled Battle of Chosin Reservoir in Korea, November to December 1950, is on exhibit at the Parris Island Museum on the Marine Corps Recruit Depot Parris Island, South Carolina.
+Gilda's mosaic titled Battle of Chosin Reservoir in Korea, November to December 1950, was on exhibit at the Parris Island Museum on the Marine Corps Recruit Depot Parris Island, South Carolina.

-Over the years Gilda has painted many portraits they include: Eva Ann Mercer Stancil, Derek Six, Celia Rachel Stancil Renfrew in 1988, Ralph Stancil, 2003, Ethel Stancil 2003, Jean Schore, Katherine Renfrow and Meredith Renfrow.
-Vazelle commissioned the portrait of Eva Ann Mercer Stancil and it hangs in the home of her son Bill Batts.
+Over the years, Gilda painted many portraits.
+They include: Eva Ann Mercer Stancil, Derek Six, Celia Rachel Stancil Renfrow in 1988, Ralph Stancil in 2003, Ethel Stancil in 2003, Jean Schore, Katherine Renfrow, and Meredith Renfrow.
+Vazelle commissioned the portrait of Eva Ann Mercer Stancil, and it hangs in the home of her son Bill Batts.
 Gilda made a lovely pencil drawing of Meredith Renfrow Braswell.

 One morning, an hour before school started for Derek, Gilda asked him to sit while she painted him.
 He agreed.
 She used acrylics and finished his portrait in one hour.